 Postpartum Outfits: My Best Post Pregnancy Clothing Tips for Moms

-Although I’m missing my favorite jeans, I am embracing the in-between and enjoying the challenge of finding flattering clothes for my body now and applying these tips below!
+Although I’m missing my favorite jeans, I am embracing the in-between and enjoying the challenge of finding flattering clothes for my body postpartum and applying these tips below!

-4. You’ll notice I’ve selected all ‘one and done’ outfits meaning dresses and jumpsuits that don’t take brain power to throw on.
+4. You’ll notice I’ve selected all ‘one and done’ outfits meaning dresses and jumpsuits that don’t take brainpower to throw on.
 These are easier postpartum when you are sleep deprived and focused on your new baby.
-I also found these one and done outfits were more comfortable personally as there wasn’t a waistband to worry about!
+I also found these ones and done outfits were more comfortable personally as there wasn’t a waistband to worry about!

 5. My personal goal is to steadily work my way back to my pre-pregnancy size (it’s a marathon, not a sprint) and that means not being able to immediately fit back into my jeans or other pre-pregnancy clothes.
 Since the goal is to get back into my clothes eventually, I don’t want to spend a lot of money on ‘in-between clothing’.
 This is something I’ve helped clients with and now find myself in the same boat.
 You want clothes that make you feel good while you lose the baby weight without investing a lot.
 This is where fast fashion retailers come into play.
 I’ve found lots of great casual dresses (all under $100) on sites like Mango, H&M, and Target.
 I’ve also found Rent the Runway Unlimited to be helpful during this time to avoid having to buy a lot in the interim.

 6. Undergarments are crucial during this time!
 I have been wearing Kindred Bravely nursing bras and they are fantastic.
 They are comfortable, supportive, and allow for nursing + hands-free pumping.
 I’ve also enjoyed their underwear, especially the ones that are lower rise to hit below my c-section scar.